GilaCMS/docs/source/api-table.md

   'delete'=> ['admin']
 ]
 ```
-So, by default the created gTable instance uses the admin permission, and it will compare them with the permissions that the table [schema](schemas.html#table-schema) accepts.
+So, by default the created Table instance uses the admin permission, and it will compare them with the permissions that the table [schema](schemas.html#table-schema) accepts.
 The The keys of the array can have a string array of permissions or boolean (true|false) for value.

 ### name ()